 While there is a whole slew of reasons that a child may be demonstrating attention problems, we think that taking a closer look at core strength is often a smart place to start!

 Do you see any of these or other signs of core muscle weakness in your kids or the kids you work with?
-Share them with us in the comments below!
+Want more information about how to support core strength in kids?
+Check out all of our best core strengthening resources here!

 Latest posts by Lauren Drobnjak (see all)